 • • •

-The DSHS is also on a path to incorporate the SAMHSA ROSC ideas and currently there are twenty-eight ROSC coalitions scattered across TX from Amarillo to Galveston, El Paso to Tyler.
-The ROSC group in my area (Coastal Bend ROSC) is about to elect me as their chairperson and I am very interested in seeking support to open a Recovery Community Center.
+The DSHS is also on a path to incorporate the SAMHSA ROSC ideas, and currently, there are twenty-eight ROSC coalitions scattered across TX from Amarillo to Galveston, El Paso to Tyler.
+The ROSC group in my area (Coastal Bend ROSC) is about to elect me as their chairperson, and I am very interested in seeking support to open a Recovery Community Center.
 We are also working toward starting a Recovery Coaching network, where I am hopeful that I will be trained as a Recovery Coach trainer, working with residents of Oxford House to teach them how to become Recovery Coaches.
 This is why I purchased your book.
 I look forward to finishing the book and doing everything I can to help push the paradigm shift of recovery here in Texas toward the Recovery Management Model.
 Thank you for writing the book.

 • • •

 Relapse rates are high.
 Studies indicate that eighty (80) percent of people relapse within the first year of discharge from addiction treatment.
 Nine (9) out of ten people relapse within the first 90 days.
 Peer support is critical to lasting recovery.
-Recovery coaching is one peer related resource that can be used to bridge the gap between discharge from treatment and long term abstinence from mood altering drugs.
+Recovery coaching is one peer-related resource that can be used to bridge the gap between discharge from treatment and long-term abstinence from mood-altering drugs.

-In her book, “Recovery Coaching: A Guide to Coaching People in Recovery from Addictions”, Melissa Killeen provides information about the occupation of the recovery.
+In her book, “Recovery Coaching: A Guide to Coaching People in Recovery from Addictions”, Melissa Killeen provides information about the occupation of recovery.
 She describes the profession and provides information about the work of the recovery coach.
-She shares information about the recovery coach process and offers information about evidence based models and techniques.
+She shares information about the recovery coach process and offers information about evidence-based models and techniques.
 She also provides entrepreneurial guidance for those who choose to earn a living in the field of recovery coaching.

 • • •

 “Melissa is very generous with her time and knows the Recovery Coaching field very well.
 I LOVE her new book.
 It is full of great wisdom and experience.
 You can’t find this much help in one book anywhere.
-A must read for anyone in recovery coaching.”
+A must-read for anyone in recovery coaching.”

 Recovery Coaching